PauloCR15/PauloCR15/README.md

 ### Hi there 👋
 I'm PauloCR15
-passionate computere Computer Science and security professional 🌟.
+passionate computer Computer Science and security professional 🌟.

 ### About me.